jcpeeps/RuDASA-2024/markdown/resources/resource/portal/surgery.md

 * Appendicectomy
 * Small procedures

-## Orthopaedics key capacities
-* Assess all Fractures – when to refer, when to manage conservatively
-* Know when to do an X-ray
-* Manage Dislocations – skills to reduce, what to look out for.
-* Clean out a long bone fracture

 ## Surgery Reading material / Tutorials/ Webinars / Additional resources

 **Surgery Survival Guide** by Dr John Jeff, Frere Hospital.
 This local publication is a great resource.
 Send Dr Jeff John an [email here](mailto:jeffveenajohn@gmail.com)